umeshmali196/umeshmali196/README.md

 ---

 🔭 I’m currently working on AI and Machine Learning projects
-🌱 I’m currently learning Data Science and Data Analytics using Python
+🌱 I’m learning Data Science and Data Analytics using Python
 📫 How to reach me: [umeshmahajan196@gmail.com](mailto:umeshmahajan196@gmail.com)

 ---